markhowellsmead/wp-theme-default/README.md

 so if you're starting work on (e.g.) a classic two-column Post-driven blog Theme, this version may not be for you.

 The folder structure is more orderly than other Theme starter projects, as it adheres to principles set out by more classically large CMS, like TYPO3.
-This doesn't necessarily improve functionality, but it brings the file structure closer to a PHP class autoloader environment.
+It's as close as I can get to [PSR-4](http://www.php-fig.org/psr/psr-4/), although I'm not an expert… yet!

 ## Notes
 * The standard code insists on WordPress 4.6 or newer.
 Amend the code in ``functions.php`` if this doesn't match with your requirements.